skalenetwork/smile/README.md

 ### 3.1.
 HKDF (RFC 5869)

+RFC 5869 defines the HMAC-based Key Derivation Function (HKDF), a simple and secure method for deriving strong cryptographic keys from initial keying material using HMAC.
+It standardizes a two-step process—extract and expand—to ensure key separation, uniformity, and resistance to entropy loss or bias in the input material.

 Let:
 - `IKM` be the input keying material (entropy source)
 - `salt` be an optional context string (domain separation)